At the heart of interpretation is the process of communicating institutional knowledge (from a museum, archive, library etc) to its visitors.

 The Portico Library, Manchester – interpretation for Recollection: memory and time exhibition (2017)

-Museum of the Order of St John, London – creating interpretative content about the First World War (2015)
+Museum of the Order of St John, London – creating interpretive content about the First World War (2015)

 Guildford Cathedral – interpretation plan for a successful HLF round 2 application (2014)